 Well, we’ve got a whole host of things to do to get you in a festive mood, as well as ideas for finding the perfect gift for everyone who loves the Broads.

 Of course, there’s nothing quite like the bright lights of the city at Christmas time.
 The Broads is the only national park in England that is home to a vibrant, medieval city.
-As well as modern shopping centres and its quirky lanes independent retailers, Norwich will be hosting a variety of pop-up markets throughout the city this festive season.
+As well as modern shopping centres and its quirky lanes independent retailers, Norwich often host a variety of pop-up markets throughout the city this festive season.

 Bring the flavour of the Broads to your Christmas celebrations